kennynahh/uw-reality-labs/README.md

 ## about

-Reality from Scratch is a DIY VR project by Systems Design Engineering students at the University of Waterloo.
+Reality from Scratch is a DIY VR project by a small team of 1A Systems Design Engineering students at the University of Waterloo.
+It uses resources from existing open-source projects, like Relativty and HadesVR.

-VR and AR has been a passion of mine for many years, and it's only now that I feel I have the financial means to experience it.
-But as a learner and tinkerer at heart, I wasn't just going to purchase a Quest.

 ## planning